 More extensive evening menus offer dressier dishes as well, including starters like Bantry Bay prawn cocktail or oak smoked salmon salad, and a good choice of main courses including steaks, home-made beefburgers and local Skeaghamore duck with orange sauce as well as a number of fish dishes - including Bantry Bay mussels, of course.

-This wholesome fare, together with good value, keeps ’em coming back for more.
+This wholesome fare, together with good value and good company, keeps ’em coming back for more.